 For the practical implementation of each step in the \method\ framework we choose the following settings:

 \begin{itemize}[topsep=2pt, partopsep=0pt, itemsep=1pt, leftmargin=0.7cm] \item For \textbf{(1) Percentile Sampling}, we identify all text excerpts whose mean activation values fall within the 99th–100th percentile, sampling one excerpt per percentile bin with a step size of 1e-05, resulting in 1000 high-activation excerpts per feature.
 Compared to top-\(k\) sampling, this approach captures a broader spectrum of strong activations, allowing us to collect meaningful text samples from a wide range of conceptual patterns. \item For \textbf{(2) Concept Clustering}, the resulting text set is embedded using the gte-Qwen2-1.5B-instruct sentence transformer~\cite{li-2023-GeneralTextEmbeddings}, and then k-means clustering is applied with \(k=5\) to uncover recurring conceptual patterns.
-A fixed number of clusters balances human interpretability with conceptual coverage; when clusters are highly similar, this is reflected in a low polysemanticity score, suggesting monosemanticity. \item For \textbf{(3) Cluster Labeling}, to generate \emph{human-interpretable labels}, we prompt a large language model (Gemini 1.5 Pro~\cite{gemini-team-2024-gemini-1-5}\footnote{We initially experimented with smaller and less capable language models, but found that they produced low-quality or generic descriptions.
-High-performing LLMs are necessary for \method\ to reliably generate faithful and meaningful feature labels.}) using the $ N_s = 20$ text excerpts with the highest mean activations for each cluster.
+Using a fixed number of clusters strikes a balance between granularity and human interpretability, enabling multiple semantic patterns to emerge while reducing redundancy or incoherence.
+When clusters are highly similar, the resulting low polysemanticity score reflects monosemanticity. \item For \textbf{(3) Cluster Labeling}, to generate \emph{human-interpretable labels}, we prompt a large language model (Gemini 1.5 Pro~\cite{gemini-team-2024-gemini-1-5}\footnote{The model originally employed in this study (Gemini 1.5 Pro) was deprecated upon completion of the project.
+Consequently, subsequent experiments, including those pertaining to MaxAct and output-centric evaluation, were conducted using the available and comparable model, Gemini 2.0 Flash Lite~\cite{comanici2025gemini}.}) using the $ N_s = 20$ text excerpts with the highest mean activations for each cluster.
 Only positive activations are considered, and a token is highlighted if its activation exceeds a sample-specific threshold, defined as the 90th percentile of the sample’s activation distribution.
-Token spans corresponding to peak activations are highlighted with square brackets ``[...]'' \cite{lee-2023-ImportancePromptTuninga,paulo-2024-AutomaticallyInterpretingMillions,choi_scaling_2024} in the prompt to guide the model.
+Token spans corresponding to peak activations are highlighted with square brackets ``[...]'' \cite{lee-2023-ImportancePromptTuninga,paulo_automatically_2025,choi_scaling_2024} in the prompt to guide the model.
 The LLM is instructed to output a concise summary of the shared concept in each cluster.
 Additional prompt details are provided in Appendix~\ref{app:sec:prompt-label}. \end{itemize}